To investigate database page corruption, you might dump your

 greater than 4.

-If you know that a given table is causing a crash on rollback, you
+If you know that a given table is causing an unexpected exit on

-can drop it.
-If you encounter a runaway rollback caused by a
+rollback, you can drop it.
+If you encounter a runaway rollback

 3 to bring the database up without the